Growing Plumeria from cuttings

 You can acquire Perlite in nurseries, especially those who specialize in Hydroponic growing.

-Since Plumeria is sensitive to excess of water, perlite is an important soil additive that allows better storage and release of water per roots require.
+Since Plumeria is sensitive to water excess, Perlite is an important soil additive that allows better storage and release of water per roots require.

 How to prepare: